 The sixth grade Life Science course examines the wonders of God expressed through His magnificent creation.

 - Students are introduced to the basic principles of the scientific method and learn basic tools of scientific inquiry, including hypothesis, analysis, measurement (SI Units and Metric Measurements), graphing, inference, classification, and modeling.
 These tools provide ways to examine God’s creation in one of its smallest forms, the cell.
 Students prepare specimens and utilize microscopes to identify important cellular structures and characteristics.
 They explore important cellular organelles and their roles in the function of a cell.
 Experiments utilizing genetic crosses and Punnet squares enhance students’ study of DNA and its role in heredity.

-- Students also survey more complex organisms such as viruses, microorganisms, fungi, plants, and animals; classify organisms based on modes of energy production and compare their physiology and anatomy; and apply their knowledge of anatomy and physiology to the virtual dissection of a frog.
+- Students also survey more complex organisms such as viruses, microorganisms, fungi, plants, and animals; classify organisms based on modes of energy production and compare their physiology and anatomy.
 After each laboratory activity, students record their results in a laboratory notebook and write a lab report.
 Throughout the course, students learn about scientists and classic scientific experiments, and they come to understand the history of scientific discovery, how it has been pursued and the role of the Catholic Church.